paulhammond/licensepack/README.md

 …
 ```

-You can then use the embed package to make that file available as a string:
+You can then use the [embed package](https://pkg.go.dev/embed) to make that file
+available in your code:

 ```
 //go:embed credits.txt